raus0038/SimpleMail/README.md

 All css files within the `/public/stylesheets/modules` directory are concatenated together into a file `bundle.css`.
 Therefore any additional css files or changes to existing css files will only be included into the application if they are inside the modules directory and the command
 `gulp` is run from a command line whose current directory is the root of the application.
-The concatenated files are put together in the order they are in the directory, to change this behaviour, please refer to https://www.npmjs.com/package/gulp-concat.
+The concatenated files are put together in the order they are in within the directory, to change this behaviour, please refer to https://www.npmjs.com/package/gulp-concat.